Bahrain executes three men the day after US reinstates federal death penalty

 Rights groups and human rights defenders like al-Kahwaja have long criticized Bahrain for its crackdown on anti-government protests and dissent.

-Al-Khawaja added that it's no coincidence that Bahrain's move to execute the men came shortly after the United States announced it would be reinstating the federal death penalty for the first time in nearly two decades.
+Al-Khawaja added that it's no coincidence that Bahrain's move to execute the men came shortly after the US announced it would bring back the federal death penalty.

-A statement from the Embassy of the Kingdom of Bahrain in Washington D.C. on Friday read: "Just as capital punishment is permitted in the United States, the Kingdom of Bahrain allows judges to impose death sentences in cases of serious crimes..."
+A statement from the Embassy of the Kingdom of Bahrain in Washington on Friday read: "Just as capital punishment is permitted in the United States, the Kingdom of Bahrain allows judges to impose death sentences in cases of serious crimes..."

 Al-Khawaja said, "We have seen this before."